-CNC Machining is intended for the first-time user of CNC equipment.
-Machinists, machine operators, supervisors, engineers, and engineering students with some machining knowledge will benefit from this basic CNC course.
-The history, applications programming, and operations will be explored in the course of study.
-Prerequisites: MAT 120 and MAT 123
+This course is designed for the first-time user of computer numerical control (CNC) equipment.
+The history, applications programming, and operations are explored in this course.
+Machinists, machine operators, supervisors, engineers, and engineering students with some machining knowledge will benefit from this CNC course.
+Pre-requisites: MET 125 and EDD 131 and MAT 140

-MET241 Fluid Mechanics

-This course covers physical properties of fluids, pressure and static forces, laminar and turbulent incompressible flow, conservation of energy and mass, design of fluid piping systems, energy losses, pump characteristics and selection, and heat transfer.

-Prerequisites: MET 132 and PHY 205

-MET242 Strength of Materials

-This course analyzes axial, shearing, and torsional stresses and strains in machine and structural elements such as beams, columns, and shafts under static, impact, and dynamic loads.
+Credit: 4 Lecture: 3 Lab: 2 MET241 Fluid Mechanics This course covers physical properties of fluids, pressure and static forces, laminar and turbulent incompressible flow, conservation of energy and mass, design of fluid piping systems, energy losses, pump characteristics and selection, and heat transfer.
+Prerequisites: MET 132 and PHY 205 Lab: 2 Credit: 4 Lecture: 3 MET242 Strength of Materials This course analyzes axial, shearing, and torsional stresses and strains in machine and structural elements such as beams, columns, and shafts under static, impact, and dynamic loads.
 Topics include thin-walled cylinders, joints, and couplings as well as shear and bending moment diagrams and the design of beams.

-Prerequisites: MET 132

-MET243 Dynamics

-This course includes the motion of particles and rigid bodies, plane motion and Coriolis acceleration can help to determine the forces and torques required to change motion through inertia, work-energy and impulse-momentum approaches.
-Elastic and inelastic impact, power and vibrations are also discussed.
-Pre-requisites: MET 132 and PHY 205.

-MET245 Machine Design

-This course covers design principles and calculations appropriate to various machine elements including beams, bearings, bushings, shafts, power components, gears, cams, belts and fly-wheels.

-Pre-requisites: MET 242 and MET 243 and ELC 248 and (MET 252 or MET 252 concurrent) and (MET 264 or MET 264).

-concurrent)

-MET252 Fluid Power

-A study of hydraulic and pneumatic systems in the transfer and control of power.
-Introduction to the electrical, pneumatic and hydraulic control of these power systems is included.
-Specific topics include pumps, actuators, conductors, system theory, system design, servomechanisms and fluid logic.
-The laboratory component simulates the set-up and trouble shooting of hydraulic and pneumatic systems with various types of controls.
-Pre-requisites: MAT 181 and PHY 205
+Prerequisites: MET 132 Credit: 3 Lecture: 2 Lab: 2 MET243 Dynamics The motion of particles and rigid bodies is illustrated using linear, rotational, and plane motion.
+These concepts are used to determine the forces and torques required to change motion through inertia, work-energy, and impulsemomentum approaches.
+Other important concepts include elastic and inelastic impact, power, and the coefficient of restitution.
+Prerequisites: MET 132 and PHY 205 Credit: 3 Lab: 0 Lecture: 3 MET245 Machine Design This course covers design principles and calculations appropriate to various machine elements including beams, bearings, bushings, shafts, power components, gears, cams, belts and fly-wheels.
+Pre-requisites: MET 242 and MET 243 and ELC 248 and (MET 252 or MET 252 concurrent) and (MET 264 or MET 264 concurrent) Credit: 3 Lecture: 3 Lab: 0 MET252 Fluid Power This course covers hydraulic and pneumatic systems in the transfer and control of power.
+Introduction to the electrical, pneumatic, and hydraulic control of these power systems is included.
+Specific topics include pumps, actuators, conductors, system theory, system design, servomechanisms, and fluid logic.
+The laboratory component simulates the set-up and troubleshooting of hydraulic and pneumatic systems with various types of controls.
+Prerequisites: MAT 181 and PHY 205 Credit: 3 Lecture: 2 Lab: 2